 Witness the community’s more colorful moments, from legalizing gambling and boxing to becoming the Divorce Capital of the World, and some of the bombastic characters who called it home.

 American Gaming Archives

-Uncover the real, roots-up story of gaming culture – legitimate and… otherwise – where cheating was an art and winning was a science, in one of the world’s best collections of gambling manufacturers’ material.
+Uncover the real, roots-up story of Nevada’s gaming culture – legitimate and otherwise – where cheating was an art and winning was a science, in one of the world’s best collections of gambling manufacturers’ material.

-The Museum & Store is open Wednesdays from 10:00 A.M. to 4:00 P.M., and open Thursdays and Fridays by appointment only.
+The Museum and Museum Store are open Wednesdays from 10:00 AM to 4:00 PM, and open Thursdays and Fridays by appointment only.
 The Research Library inside the Nevada Historical Society is open Wednesday through Friday, by appointment only.
 Closed during all federal holidays, and during University of Nevada home games (as it’s in extremely close proximity to the stadium).

 Admission to the Nevada Historical Society is free to all Museum Members!
 If you are not a member, admission is $5 for adults, and free for children 17 and under.